Ready Title Deeds

 3. Plot Selection

-You will then proceed to pick your plot from the subdivision map and request the vendor to book it for you.
+Proceed to pick your plot from the subdivision map and request the vendor to book it for you.

 4. Conduct Land Search